 My biggest challenges mostly come from failing to correctly measure and allocate the amount of T&A required for each of my targeted RELs, biting off more than I can chew.
 Correspondingly, not only do I cause them anguish and undernourishment, I collect stupendous amount of unrelated information, provoking an exponential increase of mental entropy.
 This whole reflection came due to a flunked semester I am bitterly experiencing, a consequence of underestimating the T&A needed to establish a healthy relationship with my veterinary course.
 It asked me for a divorce because I didn’t show the respect it deserves, so I am reducing the number of my priorities and re-configuring my daily schemes to habitually “date my study subjects”, withdrawing some of the T&A I had designated for work.

-Life has a funny way of knocking me off my high horse saying: “You know nothing, Yoon Jo.”
+Life has a funny way of knocking me off my high horse saying: “You know nothing, Jane Joe.”
 I am thankful for these reminders because they force me to re-inspect myself in terms of integrity, destination and application of my T&A. I know T&A to be the most valuable assets we possess and without control, they’re easily wasted or misguided, depriving us of learning what is being gained and lost in exchange.
 Failures are usually the moments I re-establish direction and control over them.
 Though if I could be wiser, I would minimize errors by identifying and eliminating risk factors ahead of time.
 I’m starting to think I ought to make a habit of training this process.